Accidentally Gave Baby Double Dose of Gas Drops | What To Do!

 Gas drops themselves should not make your child sleepy.
 There is nothing in them that causes drowsiness.

-However, your child may sleep more after taking gas drops if they help alleviate gas.
 Without gas pain, your baby may actually be comfortable enough to sleep longer, and that’s good news for everyone!